chanzuckerberg/cellxgene/docs/REST_API.md

   - Limitations are optional, and specified as an additional parameter on a feature, encoded as a number value with key `interactiveLimit`.
 By convention, this is the maximum number of inputs at which point the request is likely to return an error indicating non-interactive compute request.
 For example, this might be the maximum number of observations specified in the request to `PUT /layout/obs`.
   - mandatory routes do not need to be specified
 - `displayNames` - names will include `engine` and `dataset` display names, as a JSON string.
 These should be relatively short strings (eg, suitable for window titles or equivalent)
 - `parameters` - system configuration parameters, specified as a key/value pair in a simple object.
+See [Currently Defined Parameters](#currently-defined-parameters) for additional information.

 ```
 GET /config